classical swine fever

 Prevention and ControlTop of page

 In countries where CSFV is endemic, vaccination is often practiced (but not in the European Union).
-Only live attenuated vaccines are applied, which are based on either the lapinized Chinese strain, on the cell-culture-adapted Japanese GPE- or on the French PK-15 cell-culture-adapted Thiverval strain.
-These three vaccines are highly efficacious.
+Only live attenuated vaccines are applied, such as those based on the lapinized Chinese strain, on the cell-culture-adapted Japanese GPE- or on the French PK-15 cell-culture-adapted Thiverval strain.
+These vaccines are highly efficacious.
 They induce a rapid (within 4-5 days) and probably lifelong protective immunity, provided the vaccine does not contain too low a virus titre.
 Vaccination also reduced the replication of virulent CSFV upon challenge and may reduce transmission of CSFV in a vaccinated population (Biront et al., 1987; De Smit, 2000).
 Because maternal antibodies strongly suppress the generation of active immunity, pigs with maternal immunity should be vaccinated twice.
 Although the Chinese strain vaccine virus may sometimes spread to contact pigs and foetuses, it has been shown to be highly safe.
 Vaccination has also been used in cases of emergency to support eradication.

 A great disadvantage of vaccination with the above vaccines is that the antibody response after vaccination cannot be distinguished from that after an infection, and as a result it is impossible to convincingly demonstrate absence of wild-type virus in vaccinated populations.
 To solve this problem, E2 subunit marker vaccines have been developed and shown to be efficacious and safe (Hulst et al., 1993; Moormann et al., 1996; Bouma et al., 1999; De Smit, 2000).
 Infected herds in vaccinated regions can be detected with an ELISA that detects antibodies against the Erns protein of CSFV (De Smit, 2000).